GKE on Bare Metal has the following sets of installation prerequisites:

 Google Cloud project prerequisites

-Before you install Anthos clusters on bare metal, enable the following services for your associated GCP project:
+Before you install GKE on Bare Metal, enable the following services for your associated GCP project:

 bmctl tool to enable these services.

 Service accounts prerequisites

 In production environments, you should create separate service accounts for different purposes.
-Anthos clusters on bare metal needs the following different types of Google Cloud service accounts depending on their purpose:
+GKE on Bare Metal needs the following different types of Google Cloud service accounts depending on their purpose:

 gcr.io), no special role is required.

 - To register a cluster in a fleet, grant the

 roles/gkehub.adminIAM role to the service account on your Google Cloud project.